laninsky/teaching_resources/whale_id/index.md

 In this exercise, we'll pick up just after the samples have been amplified and sequenced to figure out **What whale is that?** based on the stretches of A, C, G and Ts that make up the control region of the mtDNA of these samples.
 We'll be using two methods:
 1. [BLAST](index.md#using-blast), which relies on comparing the similarity between our sequences and whale and dolphin sequences in a database; and
-2. [Witness for the whales](index.md#using-witness-for-the-whales), a phylogenetic (tree-based) method that uses expertly-curated sequences
+2. [Witness for the whales](index.md#using-witness-for-the-whales), a phylogenetic (tree-based) method that uses expertly-curated sequences.

+The samples we'll be identifying are [here](whale_meat_sample_sequences.md), and the instructions for how to figure out what species they are from using the two methods are below.
+If you get completely done with these initial exercises, there are some additional sequences [here](additional_samples.md).
+Keep a pen and paper handy, or a file open on your device, so you can write down your species IDs!

 ### Using BLAST
 ### Using 'Witness for the Whales'